 Where steam is used on campus, improvements have been made to reduce the amount of steam (and therefore, water and energy) needed.
 Insulation in steam vaults prevents heat loss and reduces consumption.
 In addition, new water heaters use less steam and allow improved temperature control in the hot water systems.
 Improved temperature control also means less steam is needed.

-Across campus, lighting fixtures have been upgraded to higher-efficiency bulbs and fixtures which require less electricity to power them.
+Across campus, lighting fixtures are being upgraded to LED bulbs and fixtures which require less electricity to power them.
 Ventilation fans have been fitted with variable-frequency drives, allowing fan speed and electricity consumption to be reduced when a higher horsepower is not necessary.

-In addition, tune-ups on campus boilers increased the boiler efficiency resulting in lower use of natural gas in these boilers.
+In addition, tune-ups on campus boilers increase the boiler efficiency resulting in lower use of natural gas for those units.